nodesphere/nodesphere/README.md

         "sha384": "5923e083"
     }

-Where, for example, `5923e083` is the hash of the JSON of the entire "packed" sphere:
+Where `5923e083` is the hash of the JSON of the entire "packed" sphere:

     '{"edges":["1068b6e0"],"nodes":["015db549","0ae5fb5c","7db403b1"]}'